 Excerpts from Robota.
 A Quality-Diversity method was used to generate the distinct voices by using a bespoke fitness function that measures the distance of the voices to the standard created by Johann Fux's counterpoint method.

-On Escaping 2021
+On Escape 2021

 A profound sense of isolation, darkness, and sombre solitude.
 The work was a mixed medium installation with a variety of scenes projected on interactive screens that respond both visually and sonically.
 The viewers were invited to virtually paint over these scenes as they navigated through them.
 The work seeks to place a splinter in the viewers' eyes, as it were, to act as a magnifying glass that invites listeners to confront and empathize with the intricate web of emotions that accompany the expression of mental turmoil.